Translate

 About the Fellowship

-Sowing Remedies is an interdisciplinary fellowship designed for youth to develop leadership, capacity-building, and advocacy skills to address the root causes of hunger and other systemic challenges impacting their communities.
+Sowing Remedies is a four-month interdisciplinary fellowship designed for high school youth to develop leadership, capacity-building, and advocacy skills to address the root causes of hunger and other social challenges impacting their communities.

-During the fellowship, our fellows learn about the historical and systemic barriers to food equity, explore community-based solutions with local Tucson organizations and organizers, and engage in social leadership practices to advocate for sustainable food systems and policies rooted in culture, belonging, and justice.
+During the four months, fellows learn about the historical and ongoing barriers to food access, explore community-based solutions with local Tucson organizations and organizers, and engage in leadership practices to advocate for sustainable food systems and policies.

-Our fellows participate in relational practices, public speaking activities, community engagement, project ideation, urban farming, and power and oppression training to develop the confidence and capacity to drive social change in their communities.
+Our fellows participate in activities that include relational practices, public speaking, community engagement, and art-building to develop the confidence and capacity to drive social change in their communities through civic participation.

 Our Approach